 The per capita income in Laramie in 2010 was $22,165, which is low income relative to Wyoming, and middle income relative to the rest of the US.
 This equates to an annual income of $89,616 for a family of four.
 However, Laramie contains both very wealthy and poor people as well.
 Laramie also has one of the higher rates of people living in poverty in the nation, with 30.02% of its population below the federal poverty line.

 Laramie is a somewhat ethnically-diverse city.
 The people who call Laramie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laramie residents report their race to be White, followed by Asian.
 Laramie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.28% of the city’s residents.
-Important ancestries of people in Laramie include Irish, English, Italian, and Scottish.
+Important ancestries of people in Laramie include Irish, English, Italian, and French .